 Click on Display.

-Under “Multiple displays,” click the Advanced graphics settings link.
+Under the “Multiple displays” section, click the Graphics settings option.

-Select the kind of app you want to configured using the drop-down menu:
+Select the app type using the drop-down menu:

-If you select Classic app, you’ll need to click the Browse button to locate the “.exe” file to add the app.
-Otherwise, if you select the Universal app option, you’ll see a second drop-down menu to select the app.
+If you select the Classic app option, you will need to click the Browse button to locate the “.exe” file to specify the app.
+On the other hand, if you select the Microsoft Store app option, you will see a second drop-down menu to select the app.

 Click the Options button.

-Set the graphics preference you want to use:
+Set the graphics preference you want to use for the app:

 Click the Save button.

-Once you’ve configured the steps, the app you configured will use the graphics processor you specified optimizing battery life or performance the next time you launch it.
+Once you complete the steps, the app you selected will use the graphics processor you specified to optimize battery life or performance the next time you launch it.

-It should be noted that these settings will take precedence over the same settings available in others control panels (which you can continue to use).
+It is important to note that these settings will take precedence from the same settings available in other control panels (which you can continue to use).

-Also, while you can manually set the preferred GPU for an app on Windows 10, ultimately, the app always decides which processor to use.
+While you can manually set the preferred GPU for an app on Windows 10, the app always decides which processor to use.
 This means that if you change the settings and the app continues to use a different GPU, you may need to change the preferences in the app itself.

-If you want to stop an app from using a preferred graphics processor setting, just select the app from the list, click the Remove button or in the options page, select the System default option.
+If you want to stop an app from using this feature, then in the “Advanced graphics settings” page, select the app from the list, and click the Remove button.
+Or select the app, click the Options button, and select the System default option.